 There are two exceptions to moderation privacy:

-- If you are assigned a time-out, your user title will change to "In Time-Out".
+- If your account is temporarily suspended, your user title will change to "Suspended".
 This is necessary so that other users can tell that you are unable to reply to posts (e.g., when you've been asked a question in the forums) and unable to reply to Private Messages (e.g., about a thread in the Marketplace forum).

 - You can waive your right to moderation privacy when posting in the Site and Forum Feedback forum if you say explicitly that you give us permission to discuss the reasons behind your moderation.
 This includes your previous forum record, since that's a factor.